Lance Price

 The Profile

 I am a Controls Engineer by trade and a mechanical re-builder by obsession.
 With a BSEE and a career rooted in the heavy industries of Northeast Indiana, I specialize in the architecture of complex control systems for large-scale refineries.
-I don’t just design the logic; I own the hardware.
-I am a "DIY of everything" practitioner who believes that true engineering happens where the metal meets the heat.
+I don’t just design the logic; I am a "DIY of everything" practitioner who believes that true engineering happens where the metal meets the heat.

 The Philosophy: Leadership from the Trenches